Purpose of this project

 COLLECTIBILITY

-It seems to me that a certificate must exist in order to be considered collectible.
+My stance is that at least one certificate must exist in order to be considered collectible.

-At the end of 2022, I had cataloged slightly over 24,000 varieties and sub-varieties of railroad certificates plus Those probably encompass 98% percent of all railroad varieties that still exist.
-Possibly more.
+At the end of 2024, I had cataloged slightly over 24,000 varieties and sub-varieties of railroad certificates plus I suspect encompasses over 98% percent of all railroad varieties that still exist.

-I also cataloged a bit more than 2,500 coal companies and companies that "sounded" like coal companies.
-I have no real good idea what percentage that might represent, but new find have already slowed significantly.
-I suspect that number might represent as much as 90% of available varieties.
+I also cataloged more than 2,600 coal companies and companies that "sounded" like coal companies.
+I have no real good idea what percentage that might represent, but new finds have already slowed significantly.
+I'm we've identified 90% of available varieties.

 What about certificates locked away in museums and historical societies?

-I catalog them when collectors report them to me because they DO EXIST.
-I consider them collectible.
-Here is why.
+I catalog them when collectors report them to me because they DO EXIST, and hence, consider them "collectible."

 Like it or not, accept it or not, a small number of certificates held in museums and societies WILL be stolen and they WILL end up in collections.
-Practically all repositories have sustained losses and are not about to stop now.
-Even the Vatican Library has sustained numerous losses!
-If it can happen there, it can happen at historical societies with greatly inferior safeguards.
+Practically all repositories have sustained losses and losses not likely to stop.
+The Vatican Library has sustained numerous losses and if thefts can happen there, they can happen at historical societies with greatly inferior safeguards.

 STOCKS and BONDS